12 of 58 results for "marine animals"

 Video

-In Forever Filth: The Great Pacific Garbage Patch, the Go Jetters learn about the Great Pacific Garbage Patch.
+In The Go Jetters at the Great Pacific Garbage Patch, the Go Jetters crew learns about the Great Pacific Garbage Patch.
 Ubercorn shares facts about how garbage gets into the ocean and how large the garbage patches are.
 This video is excerpted from BBC’s Go Jetters, a series that follows the adventures of four international heroes as they travel the globe visiting landmarks and solving environmental problems with Ubercorn, a disco-dancing unicorn.

 Lesson Plan